 Qilin is often gold-colored, but it can be any color.
 They can have either antlers or hooves.
 Qilin often has a flowing mane and a beard.

-The bronze qilin statue in the Summer Palace in Beijing has very dragon-like features; scales, mane and a beard.
+The bronze qilin statue in the Summer Palace in Beijing has very dragon-like features; scales, a mane, and a beard.
 However, it has hooves instead of antlers.
 It also has two horns instead of one.

-Another qilin statue I have photographed in Beijing (on the featured image), is a little different from the one in Summer Palace.
-I think this photo is taken in the temple of Confucius.
-I´m not quite sure, though.
+Another qilin statue I have photographed in Beijing (on the image left above), is a little different from the one in Summer Palace.

 This qilin´s head looks more like a head of a lion.
 It also has antlers, not hooves.
 It has some scales, but less than the qilin in Summer Palace.
 Its tail is pointing upwards, and it has two horns.